KasOja/TKInter-Wordle/README.md

 Correct letters in wrong spot will be marked yellow, correct letters in correct spot will be marked green.

 Possible wordles and acceptable answers in wordles.json and nonwordles.json.
-JSON files by stuartpb: [text](https://github.com/stuartpb/wordles/tree/main)
+JSON files by stuartpb: [GitHub Repository](https://github.com/stuartpb/wordles/tree/main)